oaklandrobotics/ros_ora24/README.md

   - https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html
 - `echo "source /opt/ros/humble/setup.bash" >> .bashrc`
   - This wil make it so you don't have to do the `source` command every time you open a new terminal session
-- `sudo apt install python3-colcon-common-extensions`
+- Make sure colcon (the build tool) is installed with `sudo apt install python3-colcon-common-extensions`
-- `pip install -r requirements.txt`
+- Install the python dependencies with `pip install -r requirements.txt`
   - If pip is not installed, `sudo apt install python3-pip`
+- Install the package dependencies with `rosdep install --from-paths src --ignore-src`